Subhas Chandra Pattanayak

 If he has an iota of respect for democracy, he should, as Chief Minister, tell the people how and why his private secretary is more powerful than his ministerial colleagues and all other Secretaries including the Chief Secretary.

 Sans any travesty of truth, I may repeat that in presenting the survey report, the concerned media had observed that Pandian “wields enormous power in not only the government, but also Biju Janata Dal“.

 Only two instances of how normal administration is jeopardized by Pandian in gross violation of official conduct may be perused.

 (1) Minister had to carry out his order

-When Bijayashree Rautray was the Labor Minister, he had to carry out oral orders of Chief Minister’s V. K. Pandian to transfer P.K.Mohanty, District Labor Officer of Cuttack within a very short time of his posting, because he had justly initiated action against the unfair labor practices and prosecutable contravention of labor laws by the publisher of The Samaja, the newspaper that had pledged pages to political propaganda of the CM.
+When Bijayashree Rautray was the Labor Minister, he had to carry out oral orders of Chief Minister’s private secretary V. K. Pandian to transfer P.K.Mohanty, District Labor Officer of Cuttack within a very short time of his posting, because he had justly initiated action against the unfair labor practices and prosecutable contravention of labor laws by the publisher of The Samaja, the newspaper that had pledged pages to political propaganda of the CM.
 Sri Rautray had personally told me of how he was forced by Pandian.
 I had published the matter under the caption “Transfer Industry: Orissa’s only industry that ensures income without investment”.
 If he had failed to take note of this at that time, let him now, when he has promised to protect Pandian, ask Sri Rautray to refute what I have said in that write-up.